 || Jim Klein

 Challenge races are Match Races.
-You should familiarize yourself with match racing conduct before participating.
+You should familiarize yourself with the match racing format and rules before participating.

-To establish an initial ranking, there will be a one month OPEN CHALLENGE during April 2014.
-Members may challenge ANYONE during that time.
-On May 1st, the ladder will be established.
-After May 1, you may challenge any of the five names above your own.
+The SCOW match racing challenge ladder initial rankings were established in May 2014.
+You may challenge any skipper ranked in one of the five names above your own.
 If you win the race, your name goes in your opponent’s place and they move down the ladder one position.
 Following a race notify the Racing Director of the result and the Racing Director will update the Ladder on the website.

-- Challenge matches may be conducted on any course mutually agreed by the challenger and challengee.
+- Challenge matches may be conducted on any course mutually agreed by the two competitors, The standard course for match racing is a W-L 2 with a down wind finish.

 - The format can be any format agreed upon by the two parties such as “best of three”, “best of five” and can include time limits or wind strength limits.